 “Therefore, that I might not become too elated [become proud/confident over my successful rejection of sinning], a thorn in the flesh [temptation] was given to me, an angel of Satan, to beat me [to tempt me], to keep me from being too elated.
 Three times I begged the Lord about this, that it might leave me [since I couldn’t bear to sin], but he said to me, “My grace is sufficient for you [to avoid sinning], for power is made perfect in weakness [in realizing how easily I fall, so l would humbly rely on God and not myself]” (2 Corinthians 12:7-8).

-As we can see, God, in His wisdom, rejected Paul’s plea to remove the temptation (thorn), since it wasn’t the greatest good, because being tempted/tried in such a way had many benefits for Paul’s soul…and of course, God’s grace would be more than enough for him to avoid sinning, if he could learn how to give himself completely to God.
+As we can see, God, in His wisdom, rejected Paul’s plea to remove the temptation (thorn), since being tempted was the greatest good (God’s will), because being tempted/tried in such a way had many benefits for Paul’s soul… for one thing, it helped to humble him, since it let him know how weak he was and how much He needed grace to avoid sinning.

-How Are Our Sins Used for Good?
+Our Sins Can Be Used for Good